wuuu110/NCO-solvers-for-VRP/README.md

 In addition, these papers are meticulously organized in ascending order based on their respective publication years.
 Furthermore, within the same publication year, papers are sorted in ascending order, discerned by the initial letter of each respective title.

-# Table of Contents (Follow the Taxonomy in the Paper) 📚
+# Table of Contents (Adhering to the Structure Presented in the Paper) 📚
 [Learning to Construct (L2C) solvers](#Learning-to-Construct-L2C-solvers)

 [Learning to Improve (L2I) solvers](#Learning-to-Improve-L2I-solvers)